Cut the Cable Cord!

 Get out your channel list from your cable company, and print a copy.

 Now, circle the channels that you actually watch, even if you watch them just a little.

 I am not assuming you watch the same number of channels or the same channels as we do.

 Remember, we are not talking about Netflix, Amazon Prime Video, or other Streaming on Demand services.
-We use these services for movies, a TV series, etc.
+We use these services for movies, TV series, etc.

 Pay for the Channels You Want to Watch by downloading the worksheet on the left.